 Riding the Tiger: How to Create A Successful Winery During Tough Times

 Growing Your Business; Knowing

 Private Equity, Venture Capital, Angel

 Investment; Exit Strategies

 | 4:00||Special Presentation: Custom

 Crush and Alternating

 | 5:00||Adjourn and Reception

 Michael C. Robinson, Program Chair, is a partner with Perkins Coie LLP in the firm’s Land Use practice.
-Well known throughout Oregon for his land use representation, he has focused on obtaining land use approvals and highway access permits for commercial, residential and institutional development since 1991.
+Well known throughout Oregon for his land use representation, he focuses on obtaining land use approvals and highway access permits for commercial, residential and institutional development.

-Mario Zepponi, Program Co-Chair is President of Zepponi & Company, a global wine industry mergers and acquisitions transaction and strategic planning advisory firm.
-He has extensive experience in performing brand, winery and vineyard valuations, as well as negotiating and structuring purchase, sale, and lease transactions.
+Mario Zepponi, Program Co-Chair, President of Zepponi & Company, has extensive experience performing brand, winery and vineyard valuations, as well as negotiating and structuring purchase, sale and lease transactions.